Cunning folk in Britain: Modern occultists

-Some of the magical practices and charms of the cunning-folk were passed down and continued to be used after the decline of the profession, although because they were no longer typically used to fight malevolent witchcraft in a professional sense, historian Owen Davies did not believe that those who practiced them could be accurately seen as cunning-folk.
+Some of the magical practices and charms of the cunning-folk were passed down and continued to be used after the decline of the profession, although because they were no longer typically used to fight malevolent witchcraft in a professional sense, historian Owen Davies did not believe that those who practised them could be accurately seen as cunning-folk.
 As he noted:

 How many contemporary white-witches regularly practice both thief magic and unbewitching on a commercial basis?
 A self-styled wise-woman today who does not deal with bewitched clients is not a wise-woman as defined historically.
 [Malevolent] Witchcraft was the glue that held the concept of cunning-folk together...
 This is not to belittle the role of modern magical healers.
 They continue to provide relief and comfort to people, just as cunning-folk did.
 Rather, it is an attempt to clarify where they really stand in relation to those formerly described as cunning-folk.
 People who refer to themselves as such ought to be fully aware of their relationship to their historical namesakes, and be aware of the conceptual and social differences that separate them.

 He noted that many of those currently referring to themselves as cunning-folk, wise women, white witches and the like during the 1990s and 2000s were explicitly Neopagan in their faith, which influenced their magical workings.
 He also noted that many of them referred to themselves as "hedge witches", a term that was first developed by the writer Rae Beth in her book Hedge Witch: A Guide to Solitary Witchcraft (1990).
 Beth explicitly stated that the magical practices that she was purporting were the original practices of the cunning-folk, but she had incorrectly connected them to ancient paganism and the Witch-Cult.
 This was something Davies criticised, stating that: